Skip navigation

 What is a G6PD test?

-If you don't have enough G6PD, it's known as G6PD deficiency.
-This is a genetic disorder that mostly affects males.
-G6PD deficiency can cause the destruction of red blood cells.
-When red blood cells are destroyed faster than the body can replace them, it's called hemolytic anemia.
+G6PD deficiency can cause the destruction of your red blood cells.
+When red blood cells are destroyed faster than your body can replace them, it's called hemolytic anemia.
 If you have hemolytic anemia, your cells don't get all the oxygen they need.

 What is it used for?